 There might be an Amazon App for that

-4. Co-mingling issues.
-Because Amazon has numerous distribution centers, it uses the distribution center located closest to the customer when shipping product.
+2. Co-mingling issues.
+Because Amazon has numerous distribution centers, it uses the distribution center located closest to the customer when shipping products.
 As a result, the product you end up selling may not actually be your own if you agree to co-mingle your merchandise.
 This can happen easily if, say, you are selling a DVD or book that another Amazon seller may also have listed.

 The advantage of using co-mingling is that you sell more of your stuff faster.
 The disadvantage is that you can’t exactly vouch for the quality and legality of another seller’s merchandise.
 This can lead to problems or even Amazon account closure because of pirated goods.

-6. Competition.
+4. Competition.
 With FBA, you’re not just competing with other third-party merchants on price and selection, you’re also competing with Amazon itself.
-This is possibly the biggest strike against FBA versus a selling service like Ebay or Etsy.
+This is possibly the biggest strike against FBA versus a selling service like eBay or Etsy.
 Definitely check Amazon prices for comparable goods before sending your own stuff to FBA.

 With all the fees and other issues outlined above, you may be wondering if you can cut some kind of profit margin with FBA.
-Luckily, Amazon provides an FBA Revenue Calculator that allows you to determine if FBA is even worth it.
-Also, as stated previously, you should look into other selling services, including doing a simple garage or estate sale, to get rid of your excess ‘treasure.’
+Luckily, Amazon provides a Pricing Calculator and an FBA Revenue Calculator that allows you to determine if FBA is even worth it.

-On the other hand, if you can find lots of lightweight inventory cheaply and easily via clearance sales, store closeouts or even inheritance, then FBA may be a smart solution for you.
+On the other hand, if you can find lots of lightweight inventory cheaply and easily via clearance sales, store closeouts, or even inheritance auctions, then FBA may be a smart solution for you.

 If you are looking for a few more success stories, check out how Marvin grew an Amazon FBA business to 10k/month in less than 4 months or how this family travels full time in an RV while making a living selling on Amazon.